-“Our first development was with Battle Creek Unlimited at 211 Watkins Road allowed us to test the market and build relationships that fostered additional opportunities,” said Greg Dilone of Great Lakes Capital.
-“We were able to select our way through over 30 applicants over the first year of construction and today, we have a successful marquee project that has proven delivery to southwest Michigan.”
+“Our first development was with Battle Creek Unlimited at 211 Watkins Road, which allowed us to test the market and build relationships that fostered additional opportunities,” said Greg Dilone of Great Lakes Capital.
+“We were able to select our way through over 30 applicants over the first year of construction and today, we have a successful marquee project that has proven delivery to Southwest Michigan.”

 The project has been supported by the City of Portage through a brownfield plan that will utilize tax increment revenues to offset nearly $2 million in non-environmental site preparation activities.
 IPUSA worked with Michigan Growth Advisors (MGA) on incentives for the Portage project.

 Speculatory buildings start out as a shell with all infrastructure installed and no floor poured.
 This allows for the delivery of a turnkey solution to tenant’s opportunities within 60-to-90 days of design approval.
 Having a development ready, the delivery time of a final product is nearly cut in third in the Southwest Michigan market.
 Kalamazoo has been out of space for the last three years and as the market gets tighter, tenants are looking for a resource that can be delivered in the shortest possible timeline.

 “In an environment where both construction costs and interest rates are accelerating at levels that haven’t been seen in decades, the need to creatively structure incentives to fill the financial feasibility gap becomes more critical than ever,” said Joe Agostinelli, managing partner of MGA.
 “The team at IPUSA has driven their approach to acquire logistically advantageous property and assemble a team that can deliver a finished product that exceeds the tenant’s expectations at a price point that can be absorbed in the market.”